NOTE: These “recipes” inspirational notions — not fully-developed or detailed instructions. Take the following with a pinch of salt!

 Combine ingredients.
 Dip sushi bites.
 Enjoy!

-If you love breaded chicken but CANNOT be bothered with the messy, multi-stage flour > egg > breading situation, this “recipe” is for you.
-The innovative hack is using ground chicken which allows you to actually season the meat, and skip straight to the breading!
+If you love crispy chicken but CANNOT be bothered with the flour > egg > breading ordeal, this method is for you.
+Using ground chicken allows you to directly season the meat and skip straight to the breading!